 Why Ducks Are Hard to Attract

+While there are many duck species all around the world, these birds have very specific habitat needs that are not typically met in a backyard.
 Ducks require a relatively large individual range, and most duck species need large amounts of water in the form of marshes, lakes or rivers that backyards cannot generally provide.
 When a birder's backyard is adjacent to or close nearby duck-friendly wild habitat, however, it is easier to attract visiting ducks to the yard.

 No matter how ideal a backyard may be, only a few duck species are comfortable enough close to human habitation to visit.
 Mallards and wood ducks can be likely backyard guests, and muscovy ducks will also occasionally visit yards where escaped or farm birds are present, as will black-bellied whistling-ducks and Egyptian geese in the proper range.
 Backyard birders may also be visited by a wide range of hybrid ducks or escaped domestic ducks that are accustomed to living near people.

 As with any bird, a backyard must meet ducks' survival needs for adequate food, water, shelter and nesting sites before the birds will become regular guests.

 - Food: Ducks are omnivorous and with their hearty appetites will sample a wide range of different foods.
 Ground-feeding areas or large, low platforms may be suitable for ducks, and they will readily feed on cracked corn, spilled birdseed and kitchen scraps including vegetable trimmings, oats and wheat.
 Planting berry bushes can also help attract ducks, and using mulch in garden areas will give these waterfowl ideal foraging areas for earthworms and insects.